Updated on 2025-08-26 GMT+08:00

-Creating a System Disk Image from a Windows ECS
+Creating a System Disk Image from an ECS

 Scenarios

-If you have created and configured a Windows ECS based on your service requirements (for example, by installing software and setting up an application environment), you can create a system disk image based on this configured ECS.
+If you have created and configured an ECS based on your service requirements (for example, by installing software and setting up an application environment), you can use this ECS to create a system disk image.
 Then, all new ECSs created from this image will have the same software and environment preinstalled.

-Creating a system disk image does not affect the running of services on the ECS or cause data loss.
+Creating a system disk image does not affect services on the cloud server or cause data loss.

 Background

-The following figure shows the process of creating a system disk image from an ECS.
+The following figure shows the process of creating a system disk image from a cloud server and using the image to create new cloud servers.

-Figure 1 Creating a system disk image and using it to create ECSs
+Figure 1 Creating a system disk image and using it to create a cloud server

 • System disk images are often used for application scale-out.
 They can also be used for hybrid cloud deployment.
 You can create system disk images for resource synchronization on and off cloud.
 The procedure is as follows:

-1. Create a system disk image from an ECS.
+1. Create a system disk image from a cloud server.

 2. Export the image to an OBS bucket.
 For details, see Exporting an Image.